dzmcclure/jotl-deck-tool-app/README.md

 - [x] Indicate that a "reshuffle" card was drawn this round
 - [x] Discard pile count
 - [x] Discard pile view
+- [x] Remove ALL Bless/Curse cards
+- [x] Restore Bless and Curse decks to base

 ## Future Goals